Skip to main content

 The 3 problematic postures

-Christophe André identifies 3 pathological self-esteem relationships:
+Christophe André identified 3 pathological relationships to self-esteem:

 Restructuring self-critical thoughts